mdsingh2002/InterQueue/README.md

 React + TypeScript + TailwindCSS, tanstack or react query?

 start on mvp, allow them to ask system design and specifc leetcode questions

+have to use the STAR method or it tells you to chnage explanations?